TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

     {! include-markdown "../../includes/starr/move-quality-to-top.md" !}

     !!! tip "Tip"
-        If you are not interested in a particular resolution, i.e. 2160p or 720p you don't need to merge those.
+        If you are not interested in some of these resolutions, i.e. 2160p or 720p you don't need to include them.

 ------